Probabilistic Symmetry for Multi-Agent Dynamics: Experiments

-\textbf{Datasets.} The Argoverse autonomous vehicle motion forecasting \cite{argoverse} is a widely used vehicle trajectory prediction benchmark.
+The particle dataset is a synthetic dataset of 5 particles interacting in spring dynamics \citep{nri} with dynamics noise.
+The models predict 20 time steps given 30 steps as input.
+The Argoverse autonomous vehicle motion forecasting \citep{argoverse} is a widely used vehicle trajectory prediction benchmark.
 The task is to predict 3 second trajectories based on all vehicle history in the past 2 seconds recorded at 10Hz.
-TrajNet++ \cite{pedestriandata} is a popular pedestrian trajectory benchmark with a focus on agent-agent scenarios.
-The task is to predict 12 time steps for all agents given 9.
-For data and training details see \ref{app:exp}.
+TrajNet++ \citep{pedestriandata} is a popular pedestrian trajectory benchmark with a focus on agent-agent interaction scenarios.
+The task is to predict 12 time steps for agents given 9.
+We refer the reader to Appendix \ref{app:exp} for data and training details.

-We report the performance on the official validation set for Argoverse, and on a 10\% test split for TrajNet++.
-PECCO predicts all agents' trajectories jointly.
-Following literature, we report on metrics for the agent vehicle (Argoverse) and primary pedestrian (TrajNet++).